PrestaShop/traces/README.md

  $ ./vendor/bin/traces <repositoryOwner/repositoryName> <login> <password> --config="config.yml"
 ```

+> Note: If your Github login uses two-factor authentication, use an API token instead of password

 You can configure a list of excluded contributors, take a look to ```config.dist.yml``` file.